-Data / Parameter: CV i,t Data unit: Passengers Description: Average capacity of vehicle category i in the period t (passengers) Source of data: Official statistics Measurement procedures (if any): - Monitoring frequency: Surveys conducted in years 1 and 4of the crediting period QA/QC procedures: - Any comment: Period of time when the parameters are measured: most recent calendar year prior to the start of commercial operation of the project system or prior to the submission of the CDM-PDD for validation, whatever is earlier (x) or years 1 and 4 of the crediting period (1-4).
-Vehicle categories: buses (B), passenger cars (C), taxis (T).
-For taxis, the average capacity shall not include the driver
+Data / Parameter: CV {i,t} Data unit: Passengers

+Description: Average capacity of vehicle category i in the period t (passengers) Source of data: Official statistics Measurement procedures (if any): • Monitoring frequency: Surveys conducted at the end of years 1 and 4of the crediting period QA/QC procedures: - Any comment: Period of time when the parameters are measured: most recent calendar year prior to the start of commercial operation of the project system or prior to the submission of the CDM-PDD for validation, whatever is earlier (x) or years 1 and 4 of the crediting period (1-4) Vehicle categories: buses (B), passenger cars (C), taxis (T) For taxis, the average capacity shall not include the driver.

-Data / Parameter: BSCRy
+Data / Parameter: BSCR y

 Data unit: Number of vehicles

 Description: Cumulative bus units displaced by the project on the trunk lanes as a result of the project in year y

 Source of data: Municipal transit authorities, official statistics or studies ordered by project proponent

 Measurement procedures (if any): -

 Monitoring frequency: Yearly

-QA/QC procedures: -
+QA/QC procedures: - DRAFI

-Any comment: Used to calculate ARS y
+Any comment: Used to calculate ARS y .

 The number of buses circulated in trunk lanes prior to the construction of the project activity that have ceased to circulate in trunk lanes due to the project activity are to be considered.
 These buses can be retired or used in another part of the network to meet a growing demand

-Data / Parameter: TD łZ i, y1-4 Data unit: km Description: Average trip distance driven by vehicle category itaxis and carson the affected roads in year s 1 and 4 of the crediting period y Source of data: Municipal transit authorities or project owner Measurement procedures (if any): Electronic or visual tracking of samples of vehicles entering/exiting the affected roads registering the entry and the exit point and measuring the distance by GPS or other means Monitoring frequency: Surveys conducted Once in the years 1 and 4 of the crediting period

-QA/QC procedures: - Any comment: -
+Data / Parameter: TD IZ i, y1-4 Data unit: km Description: Average trip distance driven by vehicle category i taxis and cars on the affected roads in years 1 and 4 of the crediting period y Source of data: Municipal transit authorities or project owner Measurement procedures (if any): Electronic or visual tracking of samples of vehicles entering/exiting the affected roads registering the entry and the exit point and measuring the distance by GPS or other means Monitoring frequency: Surveys conducted Once in the at the end of years 1 and 4 of the crediting period QA/QC procedures: - Any comment: -

-Data / Parameter: NIZ i,y /NIZ C,y /NIZ T,y Data unit: Number of vehicles Description: Number of vehicles of vehicle category i using affected roads.
-In particular, C stands for cars, and T for taxis Source of data: Municipal transit authorities or project owner Measurement p rocedures (if any): Visual counting.
-Counting should be based on various parts of the road if major roads depart from the lane to ensure average numbers Monitoring frequency: Once in the years 1 and 4 of the crediting period QA/QC procedures: - Any comment: -
+Data / Parameter: NIZ {i,y} /NIZ {C,y} /NIZ {T,y} Data unit: Number of vehicles Description: Number of vehicles of vehicle category i using affected roads.
+In particular, C stands for cars, and T for taxis Source of data: Municipal transit authorities or project owner Measurement procedures (if any): Visual counting.
+Counting should be based on various parts of the road if major roads depart from the lane to ensure average numbers Monitoring frequency: Once in the years 1 and 4 of the crediting period QA/QC procedures: - Any comment:

 Data / Parameter: MSi, 1-4y Data unit: Percentage Description: Net share of passengers using the MRTS which would have used mode i in the year s 1 and 4 of the crediting period-y Source of data: Survey realized conducted by an external survey company Measurement procedures (if any): Survey.
-The relevant question numbers are 2 and 3 Monitoring frequency: The survey is realized conducted in the y ears 1 and 4 of the crediting period QA/QC procedures: See Appendix 4 for the survey design Any comment: Only used for leakage calculation of rebound effect (reduced amount of cars and taxis) if required (see condition for rebound effect calculation)
+The relevant question numbers are 2 and 3 Monitoring frequency: The survey is realized conducted in the at the end of years 1 and 4 of the crediting period QA/QC procedures: See Appendix 4 for the survey design Any comment: Only used for leakage calculation of rebound effect (reduced amount of cars and taxis) if required (see condition for rebound effect calculation)

-Data / Parameter: V P,y1-4 Data unit: km/h Description: Average speed of cars -and / taxis on affected roads in year s 1 and 4 of the crediting period-y and total average speed and average moving speed Source of data: Municipal transit authorities or studies ordered by project proponent
+Data / Parameter: V {P,y1-4} Data unit: km/h Description: Average speed of cars and taxis on affected roads in years 1 and 4 of the crediting period y and total average speed and average moving speed Source of data: Municipal transit authorities or studies ordered by project proponent